 Rental car companies are notorious for getting as much money from you as they possibly can.
 Apart from the actual cost of renting the car, there’s all sorts of extra costs you should be aware of and carefully avoid.
 These include child car seat rental (bring your own), sat nav rental (use your phone with either an app like Tom Tom or Google Maps instead).
 But the most assiduous of them all has to be the excess insurance.
 Oh yes, the sales team at the rental company will feed you the scare tactics, but you’ll be undaunted, because you’ll be smug that you’ve already bought this insurance beforehand for a fraction of the price.
 We’re talking about saving like £15 or more per day!
 Use comparisons sites like Confused.com to get the best quote.
 Plus, when you book it in advance of your trip, you’ll have more time to read through the fine print and make sure you’re getting good coverage.
 It will be 100% worth it.

 Tip: Few things in life annoy me like phone holders with flimsy suction cups that fall off when you’re trying to navigate your way while driving.
-These are seriously good – they keep the phone stable, on the windscreen and best of all, will fit any phone
+Invest in good ones that keep the phone stable, on the windscreen or dashboard, and will fit any phone.

 11. More rental car precautions